irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgWithdrawEarnedFeesResponse"></a>

 ### MsgWithdrawEarnedFeesResponse
-MsgWithdrawEarnedFeesResponse defines the Msg/WithdrawEarnedFees response type.
+MsgWithdrawEarnedFeesResponse defines the Msg/WithdrawEarnedFees response type